-The base salaries for the Chairman, the CEO and the CFO (together, the "Executive Officers") are set by the Board based on the recommendation of the CGCC and are targeted to reflect market conditions.
-The base salaries of other senior executives are reviewed and approved by the CGCC on the recommendation of the CEO.
+The base salaries for the Executive Chair & CEO and the EVP & CFO (together, the "Executive Officers") are set by the board based on the recommendation of the CGCC and are targeted to reflect market conditions.
+The base salaries of other senior executives are reviewed and approved by the CGCC on the recommendation of the Executive Chair & CEO and EVP & CFO as approved and recommended to the CGCC by the Investment Committee.

 Actual salary levels are based on a number of factors, including the individual's performance, responsibilities and experience, the contribution of each Executive Officer and a review of salary data for similar positions in similar companies.
-Salaries, benefits and perquisites are generally reviewed annually and adjustments are made when determined appropriate.
+Salaries, benefits and perquisites are generally reviewed annually and adjustments are made when deemed appropriate.